Emissions Reduction Fund’s 15th Auction will be held late March 2023

 Again, you can do this by yourself, or CFA is ready to assist.
 At this point, should assistance be sought, CFA may assume the role of a ‘Carbon Agent’.
 We will assume all the tasks required to get the project registered and beyond, and will enter an arrangement with you as to how CFA will be paid for their services (normally NO upfront costs).
 This structure has developed into ‘Industry Norm’ due to the sometimes complex nature of the projects, AND the way it allows farmers to continue to do their normal work without being expert in yet another area!

-We ran 8 Carbon Farming Conferences and Expos to assist farmers to explore how this could be done and we remain at the forefront of the knowledge of how to increase soil carbon and rewarding farmers for their efforts.
+We have run ten very successful Carbon Farming Conference & Expos to assist farmers to explore how this can be done and we remain at the forefront of the knowledge of how to increase soil carbon and reward farmers for their efforts.
 ONLY farmers can do this essential work.